 ‘Jane was particularly interested in English food and its past.
 She lamented that we had lost so much due to modernisation and industrial practices when, for almost all of man’s time on earth, he grew food naturally in a way that we now label as organic.
 Enlightened gardeners rarely waver from this traditional approach, and an increasing number of of farmers and horticulturists have recently adopted these methods.
 In her work Jane helped pioneer this campaign for unadulterated food which now has legions of supporters.’

-In Good Food you’ll find chapters on meat and game, fish, vegetables, edible woodland mushrooms, fruit, dessert and fruit liqueurs.
+In Good Things you’ll find chapters on meat and game, fish, vegetables, edible woodland mushrooms, fruit, dessert and fruit liqueurs.
 The book opens with a recipe for kippers for breakfast and paragraphs about smoked fish.
 In the vegetable chapter is her famous curried parsnip soup recipe.
 She writes about quince, gooseberries, prunes and walnuts.
 In the desserts section are recipes for coffee granita and Camembert ice cream.

 Elizabeth and Jane were friends and admired each other’s work.
-In the introduction to Good Food, Jane recommends Elizabeth’s book, French Provincial cooking and I love that of the gooseberry sauces I mention below, one she gives is by Elizabeth David.
+In the introduction to Good Things, Jane recommends Elizabeth’s book, French Provincial cooking and I love that of the gooseberry sauces I mention below, one she gives is by Elizabeth David.

 Although they both wrote beautifully, Elizabeth, I feel would pounce on you for using the wrong type of anchovy.